rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#13-June-2020.md

 - [ckb-zkp](https://github.com/sec-bit/ckb-zkp).
 Zero Knowledge Proofs Toolkit for CKB

 [How I checked over 1 trillion mnemonics in 30 hours to win a bitcoin.](https://medium.com/@johncantrell97/how-i-checked-over-1-trillion-mnemonics-in-30-hours-to-win-a-bitcoin-635fe051a752)

+Video: [ZkVM: About the motocrab](https://www.youtube.com/watch?v=1i-EJykVzag).
+ZkVM is a zero-knowledge VM created by Stellar.

 &nbsp;